nodebeats/nodebeats/README.md

         To generate deployment package of client frontend

+   * npm run clean:uploads

+        To clear uploaded documents and images

-   * Go To admin direction and run the script
+* To build the admin app for production

          * cd admin
          * npm run prod

-        To generate deployment package of admin frontend
+        To generate deployment package of admin app

-   * npm run clean:uploads

-        To clear uploaded documents and images

 * Edit the database configuration file in **/lib/configs/database.config.js** and enter the appropriate MongoDB credentials.